-Those in the most senior sector joined a group to whom we all remain forever indebted to, those heroes of 1939-45 who served their country.
-Many of us still remember them well, inspirational modest men all.
+We all remain forever indebted to our Wags of a bygone era, those heroes of 1939-45 who served their country.
+Many of us in 2020 still remember them well, inspirational modest men all.

 The last survivor is Bill Broadhurst, past head-master from Pinner Wood School, ex RAF preparing to partake in the recapture of Singapore in 1945 when VJ day was announced following the bombing of Hiroshima/Nagasaki.
 Bill will be 100 next January.

 Others include Gordon Whyte, seen here with Churchill, Stalin and Truman at Potsdam.
 Gordon translated for Churchill.